tnoff/hathor/README.rst

 ******************************
 Soundcloud and Google API Keys
 ******************************
-To download podcasts from soundcloud and youtube, you will need to create credentials that can be used for their APIs.
+To download podcasts from soundcloud and youtube, users will need to create credentials that can be used for their APIs.

-For soundcloud you'll need a `client id <https://developers.soundcloud.com/>`_.
+For soundcloud users will need a `client id <https://developers.soundcloud.com/>`_.

-For youtube you'll need a `google api secret key <https://console.developers.google.com>`_.
+For youtube users will need a `google api secret key <https://console.developers.google.com>`_.

 These can be either placed in the settings file, or specified when initializing hathor.